turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ##### Bindless resources

-Some graphics API supports bindless resource management, this can greatly improve performance and removes resource binding constraints to allow great flexibility.
-This can be queried by `GraphicsDevice::CheckCapability()` and providing the `GRAPHICSDEVICE_CAPABILITY_BINDLESS_DESCRIPTORS` flag.
-If the device supports this feature, the function will return true.
+Wicked Engine supports bindless resource management, this can greatly improve performance and removes resource binding constraints to allow great flexibility.

 Related functions to this feature:
 - `GetDescriptorIndex()` : returns an `int` that identifies the resource in bindless space.
 The queried resource can be a `Sampler` or a `GPUResource`.
 If the resource is not usable (for example if it was not created), then the function returns `-1`. **In this case, the shaders must not use the resource, but instead rely on dynamic branching to avoid it, because this would be undefined behaviour and could result in a GPU hang**.
 Otherwise, the index can be used by shaders to index into a descriptor heap.